vload/Tetris/README.md

 The binary can be found in the `build\Release` directory if you followed the installation steps above.

 ## Features
-- Minimum Viable Product (MVP) for the Tetris game.
+- Minimum Viable Product Tetris game.
-- Improve user input handling by introducing a delay mechanism instead of using ticks.
+- Input based on delay instead of ticks for more responsive controls.
-- Implement a feature where pressing down accelerates the automatic falling of Tetrominos.
+- Piece dropping.
 - Preview of next tetromino
 - Imgui score display
+- Textured blocks
+- Per level color scheme
 - On-demand rendering to reduce CPU and GPU usage.

 ## Screenshots